 - If they are on IP Office 126.96.36.199 build 11 or older, set to "False"

 i.
 Hit “Save.”
 This may take up to five minutes to go into effect.

-- If you try to test without a working microphone, you will be unable to complete calls
+- If you try to test without a working microphone and speakers, you will be unable to complete calls

 b.
 Paste in the "DNS Record" URL that you copied earlier, followed by “/ccagent”